 By the above composition, it suffices to prove that the map

 is injective.
 By Lemma \ref{density}, $X^\an\to \CU^\an$ is injective with a dense image.
 Then it suffices to prove that the map

 is injective.

 Fix a quasi-projective model $\CU_0$ of $X$.
 By Lemma \ref{models2}, in the above limits, we can take $\{\CU\}$ to be the inverse system of open subschemes of $\CU_0$ containing $X$.
 If $\CD$ is an element in the kernel of $\Phi$, then we can assume that $\CD$ lies in $\Div (\CU)$ for some $\CU$.
 At any point $x\in X$, $\CD$ is defined by a single equation $f$ in a neighborhood of $x$ in $\CU$.
-By assumption, $f$ is invertible in $\CO_{\CU,x}$, so $f$ is invertible over a neighborhood $\CV_x$ of $x$ in $\CU$, or equivalently $\CD$ is 0 over $\CV_x$.
-Taking unions of $\CV_x$ for all $x\in X$, we see that $\CD$ is 0 over an open neighborhood of $X$ in $\CU_0$.
+By assumption, $f$ is invertible in $\CO_{\CU,x}$, so $f$ is invertible on a neighborhood $\CV_x$ of $x$ in $\CU$, or equivalently $\CD$ is 0 on $\CV_x$.
+Taking unions of $\CV_x$ for all $x\in X$, we see that $\CD$ is 0 on an open neighborhood of $X$ in $\CU_0$.
 Thus $\CD=0$.
 This proves the injectivity of $\Phi$.
 The proof is complete. \end{proof}

-\subsection{Analytification of adelic line bundles}
+\section{Analytification of adelic line bundles}

-The adelic line bundles in \S\ref{sec adelic line bundles} induce norm-equivariant metrized line bundles over Berkovich spaces.
+The adelic line bundles in \S\ref{sec adelic line bundles} induce norm-equivariant metrized line bundles on Berkovich spaces.
 The goal of this section is to study this analytification process.
 The main result is as follows:

-\begin{proposition} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-There is a canonical fully faithful functor
+\begin{prop} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
+There is a canonical, fully faithful functor

 which induces an injective map